 As we were developing an employee engagement survey with one of our clients, the CEO commented that he didn’t like the survey item: My supervisor regularly recognizes me for doing a good job.
 He felt that managers shouldn’t praise employees for doing something that is expected.
-Every employee is already being paid to do a good job, otherwise they wouldn’t have a job.
-He believed that recognition should only be given if an employee does something exceptional, not just good.
+“Every employee is already being paid to do a good job, otherwise they wouldn’t have a job.
+Recognition should only be given if an employee does something exceptional, not just good.”

 Is it Possible to Give Too Much Recognition?

-Results from our employee engagement surveys show that most managers are very poor at providing regular recognition and positive feedback.
-They often give redirecting feedback to correct problems but are reluctant to give praise.
-Some feel recognition is only warranted for great work, others just don’t feel comfortable giving compliments.
-These poor recognition practices are drivers of employee disengagement and weakened performance.
+But can too much recognition and positive reinforcement backfire?
+Managers are quick to give redirecting feedback to correct problems but are sometimes reluctant to give praise.
+Some feel recognition is only warranted for great work.
+Others just don’t feel comfortable giving compliments.
+These poor recognition practices detract from employee engagement and weaken performance.